Youth Gambling

 - History of gambling in the family — children of parents who gamble are nearly twice as likely to be weekly or daily gamblers.

-- Family history of alcoholism or mental illness.
+- Family or personal history of mental health issues

 - Having been abused or traumatized.